OnroerendErfgoed/atramhasis/docs/source/glossary.rst

    REST
     REST or `REpresentational State Transfer` is a way of data exchange that is very complimentary to the operations of the HTTP protcol.

+   Jinja2
+    `Jinja2 <http://jinja.pocoo.org>`__ is a python templating engine.
+It's used by Atramhasis for rendering :term:`HTML` templates.